 - 1 small garlic clove – minced/finely chopped

-- 3 tbsp parsley – roughly chopped See Note 2
+- 3 tablespoon parsley – roughly chopped See Note 2

-- 3 tsp lemon juice See Note 3
+- 3 teaspoon lemon juice See Note 3

-- 2 tbsp extra virgin olive oil See Note 2
+- 2 tablespoon extra virgin olive oil See Note 2

 - sea salt and freshly ground black pepper – to taste